Aquagear Water Filter Pitcher Review

 Performance Comparison

-To see which water filter is really the best you can buy, we compared and researched close to a hundred different models, then purchased all the most promising and well-regarded models — under the sink, faucet, and pitcher — to test out for ourselves.
+To see which is the best water filter you can buy, we compared and researched close to a hundred different models, then purchased all the most promising and well-regarded models — under the sink, faucet, and pitcher — to test out for ourselves.
 We rated and scored the performance of each filter in five different categories, with the Aquagear's results outlined in the following sections.

 Lead Removal